jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/Best-Practices/Public-Network-Connect-to-Redis-Instance.md

 - Source machine: localhost or 127.0.0.1;

-- Listen port: fill in local listen port when forwarding Xshell setting port;
+- Listening port: Fill in local listening port when port forwarding is set by Xshell;

 - Target machine: fill in the domain of Redis; see JCS for Redis console for details; click the instance name to enter the instance details, **Resource Information** –> **Access Domain**;